dylanjones784/Markdown-Guide/BestPractiseGuide.md

 It is recommended for developers to have a dedicated service or class in the server layer that is dedicated to returning generic return messages alongside the correct Status Code.

 Correct HTTP Status Codes must be used for all responses by the API to indicate the outcome of a given request.
-Below is a table of what developers should return for each of the HTTP operations
+Below is a table of what developers should return for each of the HTTP operations: